champlain-cyberlabs/cyberlabs/docs/packet-tracer/basic-network-setup/basic-network-setup.md

 to another.
 Just figured I would let you know!

 ## Setting up ASA:
+### Videos to coincide with this part of the lab:
+{% include googleDrivePlayer.html id=page.driveId6 %}

 For our last topic, we are going to do a brief discussion about the cisco ASA firewall, and how to configure it between a LAN and a DMZ.
 In